Episode 15. How to Troubleshoot Low Water Pressure On Well Water Systems

-If you selected a filter media that can work well at 5 gallons per minute per square foot, and you have a 1 square foot filter you can then filter well at 5 GPM.
+If you selected a filter media that can work well at 5 gallons per minute per square foot and have a 1 square foot filter, you could then filter well at 5 GPM.
 The chart above shows the “service flow rate” for various media, which is the flow rate if you were filtering for hours at a time.
 However, for homes, most of the filter media below can filter at 2 – 3 times the service flow rate for a short time (the Peak Flow Rate or Maximum Flow Rate) and still perform well.